TotalImagine-com/TotalImagine.com/Resources/CoolMarkdown.md

   </g>
 </svg>

 This demo serves as an "attraction" to persuade people they should use Markdown instead of Microsoft Doc for note taking.
+It's rendered using Github Pages (Jekyll) with [Mermaid](https://github.com/TotalImagine-com/TotalImagine.com/commit/035a2731e5d3c12e21c03e8beb0bbde0391d9715) from Markdown.
+The additional support for Javascript (mostly for [Neko](https://webneko.net)).

 It uses a gew notable features: